All Episodes

 Did anyone say anything?

-So I talked about the election being about the forgotten man, and I said in radio, we can't forget about who keeps us in business, the forgotten listener.
+So I talked about the election being about the forgotten man, and I said, in radio, we can't forget about who keeps us in business, the forgotten listener.

 And that's what I talked about.

-The number one issue for Americans has to be getting back to work, out of poverty, off of food stamps, back in the business of buying homes and cars and living better lives.
+The number one issue for Americans has to be getting back to work out of poverty, off of food stamps, back in the business of buying homes and cars and living better lives.

-When Donald Trump said last week he will double the American growth rate, his skeptics were scoffing at the idea.
+Stephen Moore, an economist, writes in the Washington Times today: when Donald Trump said last week he will double the American growth rate, his skeptics were scoffing at the idea.

 The left doesn't think 4% growth is possible because they never came close to that target under Obama.

-In the 1980s, the Reagan agenda had quarterly growth rates of six, seven, and even eight percent.
+In the 1980s, the Reagan agenda had quarterly growth rates of 6%, 7, and even 8%.

-One month recorded one million new jobs.
+One month recorded 1 million new jobs.

-Now that's what's called the recovery.
+Now, that's what's called the recovery.

-And Trump is right that if India and China can grow at 8 to 10%, okay, surely we can grow at 4%.
+And Trump is right that if India and China can grow at 8% to 10%, okay, surely we can grow at 4%.

 So anyway, he talks, I think what he's doing is going to be smart.